GMPs for Early Stage Development Projects

-Below is the proposal for applying GMPs to development projects.
+Below is the proposal for applying GMPs for Early Stage development projects.
 The information below is consistent with FDA’s proposals on a “graded” approach in developing and building scientific information to support clinical investigations and industry norms for development activities.

 At the IND-enabling-study stages, the key / critical quality attributes will always include purity and impurities

 GMPs for Early Stage Quality Specifications

 With respect to quality specifications, critical quality attributes shall be monitored, but there is no regulatory expectation of “limits”; a few exceptions are genotoxic impurities and class I / II solvents.
 At the IND-enabling-study stages, the key/critical quality attributes will always include purity and impurities (organic, inorganic, residual reagents, and solvents, etc.).
 For injectable products, sterility and bioburden tests are always required.
 Other attributes that affect bioavailability could be important depending on the dosage form and route of administration.